-The information contained in this document is based on data extracted from an operational database that contains over 50,000 records, the majority of which date from prior to the introduction of the current database application on 1 July 2009, and improved data structures gradually and continuously introduced from December 2010 onwards.
-Therefore not all the data is reliable and may result in omissions and/or errors, especially prior to 2011.
+The information contained in this release is based on data extracted from a continuously expanding operational database, with the earliest record dating from January 1984.
+The current more efficient database application was introduced on 1 July 2009, and improved data structures were gradually and continuously introduced from December 2010 onwards.
+Therefore, not all the data is reliable and may result in omissions and/or errors, especially prior to 2011.
 The data is dynamic and subject to change as new information is received.
 While quality assurance has been undertaken on some low-volume critical incident types (e.g. Police use of firearms resulting in injury or death), and reviews are undertaken of database records as and when anomalies are identified, quality assurance of all the data would require the manual checking of many thousands of hard copy and electronic files, which is beyond the resources available to NZ Police.